 We have designed our websites and supporting infrastructure to be highly robust and to support new services and increased traffic.
-Our servers are fully-managed and hosted in a physically secure and network-secure environment at data centers in Ashburn, Virginia, which is managed by Equinix, Inc., in Phoenix, Arizona, which is managed by Limelight Networks, Inc., in Atlanta, Georgia, which is managed by SunGard, LP, in Houston, Texas, which is managed by Cyrus One, in Los Angeles, California, which is managed by Tierzero, and in Dallas, Texas, which is managed by Equinix, Inc. Every critical piece of our application is fully redundant, and we maintain off-site back-up systems as well as a disaster recovery facility.
+Our servers are fully-managed and hosted in a physically secure and network-secure environment at data centers in Ashburn, Virginia, which is managed by Equinix, Inc., in Houston, Texas, which is managed by CyrusOne, in Los Angeles, California, which is managed by Tierzero, in London, GBR, which is managed by COLT, and in Dallas, Texas, which is managed by Equinix, Inc. Every critical piece of our application is fully redundant, and we maintain off-site back-up systems as well as a disaster recovery facility.
 Our network connectivity offers high performance and scalability to accommodate increases in website traffic.
 Since January 1, 2003, we have experienced no material service interruptions on our online marketplaces.